aplbrain/grand/docs/What-About-Neptune.md

 ### Neptune's pricing model excels:

-* Homogenous workload, consistent algorithmic complexity at all hours
+* Homogenous or predictable workload, consistent algorithmic complexity at all hours.
+  * For example: An e-commerce site that maps users to recommended products.
 * Adiabatic (gradual) changes to server load that take place over many minutes or hours (to give auto-scaling software time to adapt)
+  * For example: A social media website with traffic patterns that match common wake/sleep cycles across time-zones

 ### Neptune's pricing model may be disadvantageous:
-* Every hour, new pharmaceutical preprints are crawled and added to a graph
+* A large workload runs periodically but infrequently, for short periods of time
+  * For example: A web-crawler that runs every hour to identify and link new pharmaceutical research literature
 * A user can trigger an arbitrary graph database algorithm via API
+  * For example: Users have direct control over the executiion of complex queries across a graph

-As a workaround, Grand rewrites graph operations in an abstracted graph API representation, and then implements these calls as operations on a DynamoDB table.
+As a workaround, [Grand](https://github.com/aplbrain/grand) rewrites graph operations in an abstracted graph API representation, and then implements these calls as operations on a DynamoDB table.
+In other words, Grand acts as an abstraction layer to enable bursty workloads with arbitrary datastore backends (DynamoDB, SQLite, NetworkX in memory).
 This is _less efficient_ than using a graph database like Neptune, but it frees the user to pay only for the compute and resources that they are using.

 ## Discussion